bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s see what this does.
-If I come over and run this, refresh my page, don\'t press me.
+Let&apos;s see what this does.
+If I come over and run this, refresh my page, don&apos;t press me.
 It does that and sets the background of the button to red, which is very interesting there.
-What\'s going on here is we can use the event object and the event target to actually know which element was triggering this event, and then we can do something with that **event.target**.
+What&apos;s going on here is we can use the event object and the event target to actually know which element was triggering this event, and then we can do something with that **event.target**.
 This is often very useful.